jpnaranjo20/GPTSniffer/README.md

 <sup>(2)</sup> Università degli Studi del Sannio, Italy

-The paper is available as open access in the following [link](https://www.sciencedirect.com/science/article/pii/S0164121224001043).
+The paper is published by [the Journal of Systems and Software (JSS)](https://www.sciencedirect.com/journal/journal-of-systems-and-software), and it is available as open access in the following [link](https://www.sciencedirect.com/science/article/pii/S0164121224001043).

 ## Abstract